aws-samples/aws-mainframe-modernization-carddemo/README.md

 ## Project status

-We are planning a v2 of this application in December 2022.
+We are planning a v2 of this application in Q1 2023.

 Watch this space for updates